-The Emig Mansion has undoubtedly been the most significant home and property in the history of Emigsville, which is a quiet little village located just ten minutes north of York, Pennsylvania.
+Undoubtedly, The Emig Mansion is the most significant home in the history of Emigsville, PA, and it puts this quiet, little village located North of York, Pennsylvania on the map.

 John realized that the railroads were the key to the nation's transportation system and the main line between York and Harrisburg, and the state's capital ran through his property.
 He became the local railroad agent and profited from the growing activity that was generated by the local farmers who shipped their crops and grains to the north and craftsman that worked in the factories in nearby York.